madelinben/world-sim/docs/GAME_RULES.md

 - **Breeding Failure**: If no suitable adjacent tile is available, breeding fails but animals can try again after cooldown
 - **Population Growth**: Allows for dynamic animal population expansion in villages and wild areas
 - **Visual Feedback**: Console logs successful breeding events with parent locations
+- **World System Integration**: Breeding requests are handled by the World system for proper entity management

 ### **Animation System for NPCs**
 - **Directional Sprites**: 4 directions (up, down, left, right)